In This Article

 DNA tests can identify genetic mutations that you may have and could potentially pass on to your children.
 You can take your results to genetic counselors and make informed choices.

+If youโre considering a sperm donor, an egg donor, or a surrogate, DNA testing can help you choose a good candidate.
 However, โbad genesโ shouldnโt stop you from having children.
-Being at risk for these conditions does not mean that these conditions will truly develop.
+Being at risk for these conditions does not mean that these conditions will develop.

 Remember that DNA tests can only reveal potential diseases you may develop.
 There is currently no scientific way to verify with certainty if they will.

-If you’re interested in diving deeper into your family tree and how your ancestors contributed to who you are today, DNA tests could be a great help.
+Your results will include regions and ethnicities which you share most of your DNA with.
+This suggests you have common ancestors.
+If youโre interested in diving deeper into your family tree and how your ancestors contributed to who you are today, DNA tests could be a great help.

-Some people use DNA tests to find lost family members and distant relatives.
+You can use DNA tests to find lost family members and distant relatives.
 Some DNA testing companies also let you get in touch with them via their databases of users who have also taken the same test.

+However, not all users will want to publicize their DNA information or results, so this isnโt always guaranteed.
 Still, if you happen to find someone whose results overlap heavily with yours, it might be a cool new discovery and addition to your family tree.

 Know Your DNA Reviews